Special Interest Groups at SGS

 Japanese-American Interest Group

-Meetings are held quarterly on the fourth Sunday of the month (January, April, July, October) from 1:00 pm to 2:00 pm.
+Meetings were held quarterly on the fourth Sunday of the month (January, April, July, October) from 1:00 pm to 2:00 pm.
 Meetings are virtual via Zoom until in-person meetings can resume.

 Scandinavian Interest Group